zendesk/zendesk_api_client_rb/Readme.md

 ### Special case: Custom resources paths

 API endpoints such as tickets/recent or topics/show_many can be accessed through chaining.
-They will too return an instance of Zendesk::Collection.
+They will too return an instance of ZendeskAPI::Collection.

 ```
 client.tickets.recent